wangziblake/MoDern/README.md

 ## Citing the platform and method
 If you want to use the platform and training datasets, please cite the following paper:

-Zi Wang et al., XCloud-MoDern: An Artificial Intelligence Cloud for Accelerated NMR Spectroscopy, arXiv preprint, arXiv:2012.14830, 2020.
+Zi Wang et al., A Sparse Model-inspired Deep Thresholding Network for Exponential Signal Reconstruction—Application in Fast Biological Spectroscopy, arXiv preprint, arXiv:2012.14830, 2020.

+This paper has been accepted by IEEE Transactions on Neural Networks and Learning Systems in Jan.
+2022.